-To save you the time you’d waste on Googling the same ten questions everyone searches at 37 weeks, I’ve compiled a helpful list of the most common questions, and even supplied the medically sound and heavily researched answers.
+To save you the time you’d waste on Googling the same ten questions everyone searches in their third trimester, I’ve compiled a helpful list of the most common questions and even supplied the medically sound and heavily researched answers.

 1. Will I be pregnant forever?